ramezian1/ramezian1.github.io/PRE-Requisites.md

 ### Getting Started 🚀

-Before you start, make sure you have the following installed:
+Before you start, make sure you have the following correctly downloaded and installed:

 - **Python 3.11 or higher**
 - **IDE** (e.g., PyCharm, Microsoft VS Code)
 - **Browser** (Google Chrome Recommended)
-- All installed packages via pip
+- Installed packages via **pip** command/terminal (see below for steps)

 - **Java 17 or Newer**
 - **IDE** (e.g., Eclipse, IntelliJ, Microsoft VS Code)
 -  **Browser** (Chrome Recommended)
--  Maven installed and added to path
+-  **Maven** installed and added to PATH

 Note: Not both are needed, unless you want to view and execute both Java and Python projects.